college-254/kenyans_applying_to_us_universities/readme.md

 * (In Progress) Write a module for converting markdown documents to the HTML needed for the website.
 As soon as a writer transforms their markdown doc using `markdown_to_HTML.js`, we want it up on the website without having to fiddle with HTML docs.

+  * Ensure that the content is placed inside main_div

 * Make navigating the website easier (college guide, announcements, resources, dates, shop).

 * Support user accounts.